WHAT IS DOCUMENTARY WEDDING PHOTOGRAPHY?

 Authentic Wedding photojournalism is the process of documenting events with a camera without actually controlling or affecting the situation.

 I apply the same skills and philosophy of news photojournalists to the wedding day.
-Instead of fabricating scenes or setting the dress up with the shoes, I rely on my ability to see the event and stories unfolding and capture those moments unobtrusively.
+Instead of setting up scenes or manipulating the dress with the shoes, I rely on my ability to observe the events and stories unfolding and capture those moments unobtrusively.

-The resulting images can reveal seemingly simple yet complex photographs.
-I do not use a flash as I find flash lighting intrusive, annoying for guests, and the light unnatural.
-I instead use available light that wraps guests in an almost 3-D effect.
-It's about being honest and compelling moments.
-Over the years, I have found that brides looking for this type of photographer are confident people and more interested in enjoying the moment.
+The resulting images are often simple yet complex photographs that reveal compelling moments.
+I never use a flash since I find it intrusive and unnatural.
+Instead, I use available light that envelops guests in an almost 3-D effect.
+It’s all about capturing honest and dignified moments.
+Over the years, I’ve found that brides who seek this type of photographer are confident and interested in enjoying the moment.
 They want their photographer to capture their day in a dignified manner.

 Table of contents